craigbarnes/dte/docs/dterc.md

     exec-tag -s echo main
     exec-tag sh -c 'readtags -l | cut -f1 | sort | uniq | fzf --reverse'

+When passing the buffer through a `filter` command, the cursor is moved to line 1 and the whole contents is replaced with the output.
+It may be useful to save and restore the cursor position, in cases where line numbers remain mostly unchanged.
+This can be done by wrapping the command with [`bookmark`] and [`bookmark -r`], e.g.:

+    bookmark; filter expand --tabs=4; bookmark -r

 Note that _command_ is executed directly using [`execvp`].
 To use shell features like pipes or redirection, use a shell interpreter as the _command_ (see second example above).
 If complex commands become